Weekly Dashboard Report

 • Record the number of created(new) tickets and solved tickets into the Support tab on the dashboard report

 • Click Backlog and locate the date of Saturday for the previous week.
 Log the pending number in the backlog field on the dashboard report.
-(Note: MTD should show the average for the month)

 • Click Satisfaction.
 Enter the time period for the previous week.
 Record the satisfaction rate in the support tab of the dashboard.